-- Suspension when a pupil is removed from the school for a fixed period.
-This was previously referred to as a 'fixed-term exclusion'. - Permanent exclusion when a pupil is removed from the school permanently and taken off the school roll.
-This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing body of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour. - Parent any person who has parental responsibility and any person who has care of the child. - Managed move when a pupil is transferred to another school permanently.
-All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.
+Suspension - when a pupil is removed from the school for a fixed period.
+This was previously referred to as a 'fixed-term exclusion'.

+Permanent exclusion - when a pupil is removed from the school permanently and taken off the school roll.
+This is sometimes referred to as an 'exclusion'.

+Off-site direction - when a Governing Body of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour.

+Parent/carer - any person who has parental responsibility and any person who has care of the child.

+Managed move - when a pupil is transferred to another school permanently.
+All parties, including parents/carers and the admission authority for the new school, should consent before a managed move occurs.